The Dink Network

 yeoldetoast

-Peasant Australia steam
+Peasant They/Them Australia

-The game itself starts of with the usual RTSoft sense of humour in the form of the punchable decorative dragons, but soon after goes straight downhill.
+The game starts with the usual RTSoft sense of humour in the form of the punchable decorative dragons, but soon after goes straight downhill.
 Upon talking to the king and selecting the "wrong" option, you'll be blasted with a WAV file that sounds vaguely like a marimba playing a sequence in a minor key along with seeing a pop-up box that tells you that the game has ended.
-Anyone who is intent on playing this game to the end will soon become very well acquainted with this sound due to the many "trap" choices throughout and will probably come to hate it.
+Anyone who is intent on playing this game to the end will soon become very well acquainted with this sound due to the many "trap" choices and dead-ends littered throughout.

 TopicPostsPosterLast Post